Andile Phehlukwayo

-Andile Lucky Phehlukwayo (born 3 March 1996) is a South African cricketer.
+Andile Lucky Phehlukwayo (born 3 March 1996) is a South African professional cricketer.
 He is a left handed lower order batsman who bowls right-arm fast-medium.
 He made his international debut for South Africa in September 2016.

 Early life

 Phehlukwayo won a bursary to Glenwood High School in Durban for field hockey.
 He was introduced to cricket by his guardian Rosemary Dismore, who employed his mother as a domestic worker.

 Early and domestic career

 In January 2014, Phehlukwayo was named in South Africa's 15 man squad for the 2014 Under-19 Cricket World Cup.

 Phehlukwayo was included in the KwaZulu-Natal cricket team squad for the 2015 Africa T20 Cup.

 In August 2017, Phehlukwayo was named in Jo'burg Giants' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In September 2018, Phehlukwayo was named in KwaZulu-Natal's squad for the 2018 Africa T20 Cup.
 He was the leading wicket-taker for KwaZulu-Natal in the tournament, with ten dismissals in four matches.

 In October 2018, Phehlukwayo was named in Cape Town Blitz's squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Durban Heat team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in KwaZulu-Natal's squad, ahead of the 2021–22 cricket season in South Africa.

 On 27 March 2022, in Division One of the 2021–22 CSA One-Day Cup, Phehlukwayo scored his first century in List A cricket, with 100 not out.